 Our church is commited to expository preaching or the systematic exposition of Scripture.
-Put simply, expository preaching is the teaching of God's Word:
+Put simply, expository preaching is the teaching and explaining of God's Word:

 1) according to the literal interpretation of each passage of Scripture,

 2) integrating the study of passages in their original language,